satyamdimri/minor-project/README.md

-# minor-project
-### this is a repo for our Minor Project of 5th Sem
+This is minor project for 5th sem